Didisimmons/LILELI-QUIZ-GAME/test.md

     3. When the user clicks the “read more” button located beneath the check our blog post text, he or she should be directed to a new page.

-        When tested on a tablet device, it is clear that when the button is pressed, the desired.
+        When tested on a tablet device, it is clear that when the button is pressed, the desired effect takes place.

     4. Hover over the "Read more" button under the check our blog post and make sure it expands with a box shadow.

          Performing this test reveals that the desired effect occurs, the button expands with a purple box shadow present.
-When the mouse is hovered over a button, it highlights it for the user. capturing the user's curiosity.
+When the mouse is hovered over a button, it highlights it for the user capturing the user's curiosity.

 5. Review Section